As you explore the gardens in the Village, you’ll quickly discover just how delightful these purely practical heritage gardens can be.

 Burwick House Garden

-An 1860s mid-Victorian garden with lawn and flowering shrubs featuring geometric, shaped "island beds" filled with colorful and fragrant, long-blooming annuals.
-Included also, is a kitchen garden typical of the period displaying heritage varieties of fruit, herb and vegetables.
+An 1860s mid-Victorian garden featuring geometric, shaped "island beds" filled with seasonal displays of bulbs & annuals.
+Included also, is a kitchen garden typical of the period displaying heritage varieties of herbs and vegetables.

 Location: North of the Grain Barn

 Apples were the most important harvest fruit of the pioneer.
-Next to the Grain Barn is an apple orchard containing varieties of trees that Daniel Stong grew in his original orchard.
-These varieties of apple trees are rarely found today.
+Next to the Grain Barn is an apple orchard containing varieties of trees that the Stong Family grew in their original orchard.
+These varieties of apple trees are rarely found today and include:

 Rhode Island Greening - One of the oldest historic apple varieties originating in North America about 1650.
 One of the most important commercial varieties in the northeast during the 1800?s, second only to the Baldwin variety.
 The fruit is lighter green when fully ripe, with a tart flavour making it a prized pie apple.
 A productive variety of apples; once know to yield 20 barrels from one tree in a season, the harvest is late October.